Aspie96/blog/content/posts/free-software.md

 There are several ways in which software can be "remixed".
 These include, among others, *forks*, *libraries* and *patches*.

 It's always possible to independently modify and then distribute a free program under the same licence.
-When doing so, one is creating a *fork*.
+When doing so, one creates a *fork*.

 Programmers almost never start from scratch.
 A *library* is a collection of software modules which can be reused as components of larger programs.